Grix

 Using the .row-

-prefix followed by the same system of breakpoints seen before, you can make a
+prefix followed by the same system of

 Using the class .col-

-precised into the column class.
+column width to be multiple columns, respecting the breakpoints precised into the column class.

-To understand this, look at the example below.
-The "box 2" on a xs screen is taking 1 row and 3 columns; 3 rows for a small screen,
+The "box 2" on a xs screen is taking 1 row and 3 columns; 3 rows for a small screen, and on a medium screen and

-and on a medium screen and higher is taking 2 columns and 2 rows.
-At the same time, the last box is taking 4 columns at any time,
+At the same time, the last box is taking 4 columns at any time, because of the mention of

 .xs4